 Deadline: The Pass/D/Fail deadline is usually the 10th week of classes.
-Go in person to the Registrar (205 Kent) with a completed Registration and Add/Drop Form.
+Go in person to the Registrar (205 Kent) with a completed Registration Adjustment Form.

 For more detailed information, consult our Fact Sheet.

-CC Students: Columbia College students who wish to register for courses that overlap must visit the Dean's Office in 208 Hamilton Hall, before the last day of registration, to petition for approval.
+CC Students: Columbia College students who wish to register for courses that overlap must submit the Overlap Approval form to their Advising Dean before the last day of registration.
 Click here for the form.

 SEAS Students: Columbia Engineering students who wish to register for courses that overlap must submit the Overlap Approval form to their Advising Dean before the last day of registration.
 Find all forms and instructions HERE.